prom-client-net/prom-client/README.md

 This is .NET version (unofficial).
 Support .net45 and .netstandart1.3

-Its a fork of [prometheus-net](https://github.com/andrasm/prometheus-net)
+It's a fork of [prometheus-net](https://github.com/andrasm/prometheus-net)

 ## Quik start